 - External Speakers

-Apply for a Commons Use Permit by completing and submitting this Online Form.
-The Ithaca Commons Amenities Map can assist with specifying the specific location on the Commons for your event.
+To apply for a Commons Use Permit, please complete and this Online Form.
+The Ithaca Commons Amenities Map can assist with specifying the specific location on the Commons for your event, and the Fee Schedule will assist you in budgeting for your event.
 We request that the application be submitted at least 2 weeks prior to the event date for processing.

-- Service and business deliver vehicles are allowed on the Commons between the hours of 6:00 a.m. and 9:00 a.m. daily except when major festivals are planned.
+- Service and business delivery vehicles are allowed on the Commons between the hours of 6:00 a.m. and 9:00 a.m. daily except when major festivals are planned.

 - All vehicles must enter the Commons on the West End at the Cayuga Street Entrance and exit the East End at the Aurora Street Entrance to the Commons.